braddotcoffee/AI-Project-2/README.md

 py -3 golem.py
 (assuming you have python3 installed)

+The referee program needs to be run using Python 2.

 Our beautiful creation has `hands` to interact with the rest of the world, a `brain` to make decisions, a `frontal_lobe`, and a `body` to act as the